JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ## Machine learning for forecasting

-The main adaptation that needs to be made to apply machine learning models to forecasting problems is to transform the time series into a matrix in which, each value, is related to the time window (lags) that precede it.
+The main adaptation that needs to be made in order to apply machine learning models to forecasting problems is to transform the time series into a matrix in which, each value, is related to the time window (lags) that precede it.

 <p align="center"><img src="../img/transform_timeseries.gif" style="width: 500px;"></p>